 Nicholas F. Cognetta Funeral Home & Crematory takes great pride in what we do and the reputation we have built in the community.

-Nicholas F. Cognetta Sr. and Naida E. Cognetta first opened their doors on May 15, 1953, and our funeral home has remained a family-owned and operated business ever since, in Stamford, CT.
+Nicholas F. Cognetta Sr. and Naida E. Cognetta first opened their doors on May 15, 1953, and our funeral home has remained a family-owned and operated business ever since, located in Stamford, CT and serving the Darien community.
 Our attention to the smallest detail ensures a flawless experience from start to finish, from our carefully selected lighting to our renowned makeup artistry, which ensures the kindest memory picture of your loved one.

 Our staff specializes in many funeral services, allowing us to offer flexibility and competitive pricing that our customers appreciate.
 In addition to wakes, memorials and traditional services, we are the only funeral home in Fairfield County with a crematory on the premises.
 We also offer headstone monuments for your convenience.
 We are available to your family around the clock, and will gladly come to your home to make all of your arrangements if requested.